openjdk/jtreg/plugins/idea/README.md

 > Note: to build the plugin, the build script must point to a valid jtreg installation; see the property `jtregHome` in the `gradle.properties` file, and tweak accordingly.

+> Note: the property `intellijVersion` can be used to specify which IDE version should the plugin depend on (defaults to `2021.1`).

 Once the build is configured correctly, the plugin can even be tested in a sandbox environment, as follows:

 `sh gradlew runIde`